- 1 Best Night Vision Scope Reviews

 This is probably the most important technical specification you should look for in a night vision scope.
 The scope’s generation should be an important factor in your decision making, as it dictates the performance of the scope.

-- First Generation – The main advantage of a first generation night vision scope is that it’s cheap.
+- First Generation – The main advantage of a first-generation night vision scope is that it’s cheap.
 You don’t have to break the bank to buy one, and once you have it you will be able to use it reliably.
-First generation scopes are not the same as those first developed in the 60s, but there are similarities between them.
+First-generation scopes are not the same as those first developed in the 60s, but there are similarities between them.
 They are accurate and reliable, but you won’t be able to use them for shooting with great accuracy at more than 70 – 80 yards, depending on the light conditions and the scope model.
-They usually use a red crosshair over a green background, and the infrared illuminator will be turned on at all times, making the first generation scopes a poor choice for shooting in daylight.
+They usually use a red crosshair over green background, and the infrared illuminator will be turned on at all times, making the first generation scopes a poor choice for shooting in daylight.
 They can have some magnification, but even though you might be able to detect your target from far out, you won’t be able to shoot it accurately unless it comes closer to you.
-First generation night vision scopes will drain your batteries rather fast, so it would be better if you always carried extras just to be sure.
+First-generation night vision scopes will drain your batteries rather fast, so it would be better if you always carried extras just to be sure.
 If a light comes into your field of view, the image will be distorted and your accuracy will suffer.
-Even though white phosphor technology is available for first generation models, most manufacturers don’t use it.
+Even though white phosphor technology is available for first-generation models, most manufacturers don’t use it.

 - Second Generation – Second generation night vision scopes are far better than those in the first generation.
 They can either provide a red or black over a green image, or a black and white one using white phosphor technology.
 The black and white images can be clearer and more natural, providing better contrast in some instances.
-These scopes are usually more expensive than first-generation units, but cheaper than third generation ones.
+These scopes are usually more expensive than first-generation units, but cheaper than third-generation ones.
 They usually provide both a longer detection and shooting range.
 Most of them will provide enough light to shoot accurately at targets located in a 200-yard radius, sometimes even farther depending on the light conditions and scope model.
 The batteries in this type of scope will last longer, and you’ll be able to use additional features, like image capturing or recording.

 - Third Generation – These models represent the top of the line when it comes to night vision scopes.
 They are used by the best military units and special forces around the world.
 Third generation night vision scopes provide the best quality images and even a light in your field of view won’t distort the image too much.
 They also provide the longest target detection and shooting range, most of them being able to pinpoint a target in a 300-yard radius.
-However, this type of technology comes at a price, and you should be willing to part with a large sum of money if your want to buy this kind of scope.
+However, this type of technology comes at a price, and you should be willing to part with a large sum of money if you want to buy this kind of scope.

 Now that you know the main types of night vision scopes, you have to think about the reason you’re buying the scope in the first place.

-- Hunting – If you want to buy a night vision scope for hunting, you have to think about on how you’re going to use the scope most often.
-If you mainly shoot vermin or small game, a first generation scope will suffice.
+- Hunting – If you want to buy a night vision scope for hunting, you have to think about how you’re going to use the scope most often.
+If you mainly shoot vermin or small game, a first-generation scope will suffice.
 You don’t need to shoot your targets from far out, and the scope’s brightness will allow you to shoot accurately.
 However, if you’re going to hunt larger game such as boars or stages, the extra distance provided by the second generation scopes will be helpful.